 Taste Profile:

-– Crisp and Refreshing: Chablis is known for its vibrant acidity, which gives the a refreshing and lively character.
+– Crisp and Refreshing: Chablis is known for its vibrant acidity, which gives the wine a refreshing and lively character.
 The absence of oak aging allows the pure fruit flavors of Chardonnay to shine through, resulting in a clean and crisp taste profile.
 Chablis often exhibits flavors of green apple, citrus, and a mineral note often described as “flinty.”

 – Lighter Body: Compared to some other Chardonnay wines, Chablis tends to have a lighter body.
 This is due to the cooler climate of the region, which slows down the ripening process and allows for more delicate flavors to develop.
 The lighter body of Chablis makes it a versatile wine that pairs well with a variety of foods.